Glag7/fdf/README.md

 • Rotate your model.
 • Add one more bonus of your choice. (in my case : fps counter, z scale, view saver, reset button, colors, an animation...)

-# usage
+# Usage
 Don't forget to `git submodule init` and `git submodule update` to get the [MacroLibX](https://github.com/seekrs/MacroLibX) See their repo for how to install dependencies.
 `make` to create a binary which displays a still image, or `make bonus` for the version with bonuses.
 `./fdf [path_to_map].fdf`.
 You can use `-a` to use any file as input and `-f` to silence the warnings and parse the map as if it was perfect.
 The controls are displayed when launching a map.